GregBaugues/twilio-rails-gmail-api/README.md

 ### 2. Create an ActiveRecord model to track and send SMS alerts

 We're going to keep this simple and create a model that answers the question "Have I already attempted to send an SMS alert for this email?"
-You could use [delivery receipts]() to ensure that your phone received the SMS, or setup a callback for Twilio to send your app success/error messages, but that's another blog post.
+If you want to get fancy, you could use [delivery receipts]() to ensure that your phone received the SMS, or setup a callback for Twilio to send your app a success/error messages, but that's another blog post.

 From the terminal: